Option 1: View demo data

 all_epitopes_aggregated.tsv

-Column Names : Description
+Column Names in the all_epitopes.aggregated.tsv File: Description

 ID

-A unique identifier for the variant
+: A unique identifier for the variant.

-HLA Alleles
+HLA Alleles :

-For each HLA allele in the run, the number of this variant’s
+For each HLA allele in the run, the number of this variant’s epitopes that bound well to

-epitopes that bound well to the HLA allele (with
+the HLA allele (with

 lowest